opeolluwa/backend-for-humans/src/module_8/index.md

 # Choosing a programming language

+If you are reading this chapter first, or you're stating from this chapter without any prior experience in programming, it is important you go over the preliminary concepts — modules 1 - 7.

-Before we begin this section, I would like to congratulate you for getting past the preliminary concepts section — that's module 1 - 7.
+Otherwise, I would like to congratulate you for getting past the preliminary concepts section.
+You are now ready for the actual learning.

 In this section, our focus would be on programming!
-It's been quite interesting, Let's being!
+It's been quite interesting exploring the preliminary concepts, and we're finally here.
+Let's being!

 > [!TIP]
 >
 > Before you begin programming, note that, some things might take time to stick,
-> and that's not your fault
+> and that's not your fault, I'll be using mostly video contents going on to
+> make it easier, there's also a [Discord server](https://discord.gg/HStvqX6ptx)
+> where you can find me .

 ## What you should know

 In a sense, choosing your first programming language can be a bit like choosing your first car.
 Typically, you want something comfortable and not overpriced.
-Here are some key things you should know before choosing a language
+Here are some key things you should know before choosing a language (or your first car 😃 )

 <dl>
 <dt class="bold-strong"> 1.
 The end goal</dt>